unix-development/build-ar/README.md

 ```

 #### 9. Add packages that you want to be in your repository
-To add a new package, it needs to have a Git repositoy in order to verify if there are any updates.
-If you want to add the latest version of a package, you shoul create its directory in `pkg`.
-Let's have a look at an exemple with dwm:
+To add a new package, it needs to have a Git repository in order to verify if there are any updates.
+If you want to add the latest version of a package, you should create its directory in `pkg`.
+Let's have a look at an example with dwm:

 ```
 $ cd packages